 - The problem of delays in the construction statistics. - The registrations of burnt and demolished buildings are not complete in the construction statistics.
 The statistics on constructions give a gross figure for the number of new dwellings and new floor area.
 The housing censuses give net figures - Comparing the housing censuses and the construction statistic the definition of dwellings differs.
 The housing censuses include buildings and units of buildings which are linked to an address in the Central Population Register (CPR).
-The construction statistics include dwellings registered as all-year-residential-dwellings, e.g. excluding weekend cottages. - Furthermore, data registered directly in the building stock, without building permits, are observed.
+The construction statistics include dwellings registered as all-year-residential-dwellings, e.g. excluding weekend cottages.
+Eurthermore data registered directly in the building steely without building normits, are - Furthermore, data registered directly in the building stock, without building permits, are observed.